meshtastic/meshtastic/website/docs/hardware/antenna/non-aerial.md

 slug: /hardware/non-aerial
 ---

-Unless you're using your devices in a vacuum with clear line of sight between aerials:
+Unless you're using your devices in a vacuum with clear line of sight between aerials the following will have an affect:
 - Weather (temperature, humidity & air pressure),
 - Transmission power, spreading and other associated channel factors,
 - Number of nodes within reach in the mesh (affects retries consequent duty cycle hit),